FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

     session time zone would result in `LOCALTIMESTAMP` returning a value of 12:00 (at +01:00) and a time value of 12:00 (at +01:00) in Java.

--   Only support `WITH TIME ZONE` on Java 8 and higher.

-    This will require setting `set time zone bind legacy` for support on Java 7 (either by user or by Jaybird, see sub item)

-    Simplifies implementation in some parts, avoids some ambiguity in Java code with mapping to `java.sql.Timestamp`/`java.sql.Time` (but could introduce ambiguity in Firebird conversion depending on session time zone).

 -   Automatically set `set time zone bind legacy` from Java 7.

     This will automatically provide support, but having to execute Java version dependent statements on connect will introduce some complexity.

+-   Alternative to previous point: provide connection property to perform set legacy binding on connect.

 ### Rejected options

+Time zone support in Jaybird will not include the following:

 1. Ignore time zone information and always provide `OffsetDateTime` or `OffsetTime` at offset 0 (UTC/GMT), and set value at offset 0.